Planning to travel to Zihuatanejo/Ixtapa in Mexico on the Pacific Coast? A great choice!

 - 11 Frequently Asked Questions for Visiting Zihuatanejo

 Where is Zihuatanejo Mexico

-“Zihua” as it is locally known, is located on the Pacific Coast in the State of Guerrero 240 km north-west of Acapulco.
+“Zihua” as it is locally known, is located on the Pacific Coast in the State of Guerrero 240 km northwest of Acapulco.
 A typical Mexican sleepy fishing village located in a well-protected bay, Zihua offers the traveller a peaceful location to holiday in compared to the busy, high rise tourist development of Ixtapa 10 kilometres away.
 Ixtapa’s beaches face the ocean and at times undertow problems arise.